davidkhala/As-Architect/concepts/tech/hadr/DR/BCP.md

 Business continuity plans (BCP) should be tested annually to ensure the plan is covering current operations

+For maximum resiliency, you should use only data plane operations as part of your failover operation.
+- data planes typically have higher availability design goals than the control planes.
+(LB vs API call)

 Focused on business objectives (business requirements, priorities, and context) than workload (technology)
 > An earthquake might prevent you from transporting products purchased on your eCommerce application – even if effective DR keeps your workload functioning, your BCP needs to accommodate transportation needs.